HarshRai8800/Music-Academy.Nextjs/README.md

 React Three Fiber - A powerful renderer for creating 3D experiences in React.
 @react-three/drei - A set of useful helpers for React Three Fiber.
 Framer Motion - A library for declarative animations and gestures.
-Tailwind CSS - A utility-first CSS framework for rapid UI developm
+Tailwind CSS - A utility-first CSS framework for rapid UI development.